 The local way

 Have you ever wanted to milk a cow and make your own cheese?
-Maybe you’ve been dying to learn how to make tamales or maybe catch some crayfish in the river?
+Maybe you’ve been dying to learn how to make tamales or learn how equipales or huaraches are made?
 If so, then join us for a Day at the Ranch where you will get to sample and take part in several aspects of ranching life in a small Mexican village near La Huerta.

 We’ll have a quick lesson learning how to make a refreshingly simple drink before taking a walk around the village to see some of the natural springs which sustain the town, amongst over town landmarks.

-Following this we will take part in a class learning how to make tamales with Doña Hidelia, as well as learning and making the crumbly queso fresco from the milk we earlier on collected.
+Following this we will take part in a class learning how to make tamales with Doña Rosa Elena, as well as learning and making the crumbly queso fresco from the milk we earlier on collected.

-Finishing our time in Las Pilas, we head to the municipal capital of La Huerta on our way back home, making a quick stop to try some of the rich and creamy ice cream that seems to taste so much better in cattle and dairy towns than anywhere else!
+Finishing our time in Las Pilas, we head towards the municipal capital of La Huerta on our way back home, and if people still have room, we make a quick stop to try some of the rich and creamy ice cream that seems to taste so much better in cattle and dairy towns than anywhere else!